Fair warning: This advice is going to piss off a lot of advertising sales reps.

 - Website.
 I see fewer crappy start-up websites than I used to, but even if it’s small, the site must look professional, be easy to navigate, make it simple to buy (don’t underestimate this) and be optimized for SEO.
 The website is your business’ front door.
 Google is your true home page.

 - Trade show/conference exhibits and sponsorships.
 These are best for branding and awareness, not generating sales leads.
 Until you’re a certain size, conference sponsorships are a waste of money — no one remembers whose logo is on the tote bag.
+When showcasing at a trade show, the success of your presentation can come down to something as simple as the appearance of your exhibit.
+If you are looking for trade show display for your business, you may want to check out something like Exponents trade show booth Dallas for more information.

 - Display and broadcast advertising.
 These also support branding and awareness, but are very expensive due to required frequency for effectiveness and poorly targeted when compared with direct mail or e-mail.
 Pure image ads without a call to action are a near-total waste of money.
 Near-total, in that as a colleague once colorfully described, pure image ads are like a man in a finely tailored suit who wets himself.
 He looks good and feels warm about the result, but no one else notices.